Prestellar Cores in Turbulent Clouds: Properties of Critical Cores

 \subsection{Absence of highly-turbulent cores}

-Our simulations show that the vast majority (96\%) of the critical cores that are the immediate precursors of star formation have radial turbulent velocity dispersion $\sigma_\mathrm{1D}<1.5c_s$, and even the most turbulent critical core has $\sigma_\mathrm{1D} = 2.28 c_s$.
+Our simulations show that the vast majority (96\%) of the critical cores that are the immediate precursors of star formation have radial turbulent velocity dispersion $\sigma_\mathrm{1D}<1.5c_s$, and even the most turbulent critical core has $\sigma_\mathrm{1D} = 2.1 c_s$.
 That is, the turbulence is at most trans-sonic.
-Thus, we do not find evidence supporting the \citet{mckee03} theory (see also \citealt{myers92,mclaughlin97}), in which the precursors of massive stars are massive cores supported by turbulence.
+It is worth emphasizing that this lack of highly turbulent critical cores was not a foregone conclusion.
+Indeed, the total mass $M_\mathrm{box} = 64M_{J,0}$ and turbulent velocity dispersion $\mathcal{M}_\mathrm{3D} = 10$ in model \texttt{M10} are large enough such that supersonically turbulent cores with $\sigma_\mathrm{1D}/c_s \gtrsim 3$ could have formed.
+For example, setting $\sigma_\mathrm{1D}/c_s = 5$ in \cref{eq:mcrit_fit} yields $M_\mathrm{crit} = 4.5 (\bar\rho/\rho_0)^{-1/2} M_{J,0} \ll M_\mathrm{box}$ for mean core density $\bar\rho$.
+Our results therefore suggest that, although the \ac{TES} theory and the initial condition of our numerical models permit the existence of highly turbulent cores, they are not easily realized in the actual outcome. \cref{eq:mcrit_fit} suggests that core mass is inversely correlated with local density and positively correlated with local velocity dispersion, and our numerical results are consistent with this (see \cref{fig:mcore_vs_rho}).
+However, we find only a limited range of core velocity dispersion.